uni7corn/eDBG/README_EN.md

 ## ✨ Features

-- eBPF implementation introduces minimal footprint, making it harder to be detected by target programs
+- eBPF implementation introduces minimal footprint, making it almost impossible to be detected by target programs
 - Supports common debugging functionalities (see "Command Details")
 - Uses pwndbg-like CLI interface with GDB-style interactions for ease of use
 - File+offset based breakpoint registration enables quick startup and supports multi-thread/process debugging